Spacial/csstuff/README.md

   - [awesome-vscode](https://github.com/viatsko/awesome-vscode): art A curated list of delightful VS Code packages and resources.
   - [Why I wrote 33 VSCode extensions and how I manage them](https://medium.com/@fabiospampinato/why-i-wrote-33-vscode-extensions-and-how-i-manage-them-cb61df05e154)
   - [VS Code Live Share plugin](https://fedoramagazine.org/vs-code-live-share-plugin/)
+- [Replit](https://replit.com/): Write and execute your code in your browser and host it with a single click.

 #### Formal Methods